isaacjarquin/isaacjarquin.github.io/_posts/2017-08-03-supervision-tree.markdown

 * simple one for one: - similar to :one_for_one but suits better when dynamically attaching children.
 This strategy requires the supervisor specification to contain only one child.

 Once a process has died the supervisor will try to restart it again, if it keeps dying it will keep trying until it reaches the max number of restarting in a period of time.
 This is a parameter option that will be passed to the supervisor when it is created, if a supervisor reaches that number it will gives up and terminates.
-The main reason here is that you don’t want your Supervisor to infinitely restart its children when something is genuinely wrong in your code or application.
+The main reason for that is that you don’t want your Supervisor to infinitely restart its children when something is genuinely wrong in your code or application.

 Supervisors have a very simple job and they are very old, they were first implemented more than 20 years ago in Erlang, so they have gone through all kind of testing and are very solid and stable process, as a consequence they are very unlikely to crash.
 The beautiful outcome of this is, when something inevitably goes wrong in one of the leaves or the branches of the tree, the problem is isolated and easily recovered without disturbing the rest of the application.